Slovenian Mountain Hiking Trail: History

 The trail opened on August 1, 1953, with 80 control points.
 Since then, the trail has only changed slightly.
 These are the trail's current features: Control points: 80; Length: 599 km; Total ascent: 45.2 km; Total descent: 45.5 km.

 There are 58 huts and two museums — the Slovene Alpine Museum in Mojstrana, and Franja Partisan Hospital (from World War II) — and the cave system named Škocjan Caves.

 The first guided tour of Slovenski planinski transverzali was conducted in 1958.
 About 9500 hikers have completed the route over 60 years of the trail's history.

 The Slovenian Mountain Hiking Trail also has an extended route with 42 control points throughout Slovenia.

 Route

 It is possible to start in Maribor, Ankaran, or anywhere else on the circular route.
 Hikers must obtain a book from the Alpine Association of Slovenia in which they will be able to collect stamps that are located on mountain tops or huts along the way.
 If no stamp is available, a photo also counts.
 The hiking is not time limited.

 The route consists mainly of easy trails, but there are also some more challenging ones.

 Pohorje and northeastern area

-The control points of the trail on Pohorje Plateau and in the northeastern Slovenia are:
+The control points of the trail on the Pohorje Plateau and in northeastern Slovenia are: